oxwhirl/smacv2/RUNNING_EXPERIMENTS.md

 Logging of the experiments is via [wandb.ai](https://wandb.ai/).
 Before trying to replicate the experiments here, you will have to create a WandB account.
 If you have any questions about these instructions please [raise an issue](https://github.com/oxwhirl/smacv2/issues/new/choose).

-To make WandB work, you will need to copy your
+To make WandB work, you will need to copy your wandb api key.
+You can do this by going to your image on the top right > user settings > danger zone > API keys.
+Copy this and put it into a file.
+Set the location of this file in an environment variable called `WANDB_API_KEY_FILE`.
+Use, for example, `export WANDB_API_KEY_FILE=$HOME/.wandb_api_key`.

 # Running SMACv2 Baselines